 Metadata

 At this stage of the project, the specifics regarding metadata availability, licensing, and documentation are still being defined.
-As the project progresses, we will determine whether metadata will be made openly available and licensed under a public domain dedication (CC0) as required by the Grant Agreement.
+As the project progresses, we will determine whether metadata will be made openly available and licensed under a public domain dedication (CC0).
 If this is not possible, we will provide clear justification for the decision.
 Additionally, we will ensure that metadata includes sufficient information to enable users to access the data and understand its context.

 The duration for which the data remains available and discoverable will be outlined as we finalize our data management plan.
 We will also ensure that metadata will remain accessible even if the data itself becomes unavailable.